DRUNKEN FRUIT INFUSIONS

 Drunken Raspberry and Rosemary Infusion

-Fill quart jar with washed raspberries, 1 cinnamon stick.
-5 cloves, 1 sprig fresh Rosemary and 1/4 cup sugar, pour liquor to cover fruit.
-Seal and Store in a warm, dark place for 3 weeks.
+Fill a quart jar with washed raspberries, 1 cinnamon stick.
+5 cloves, 1 sprig fresh rosemary and 1/4 cup sugar pour liquor to cover the fruit.
+Seal and store in a warm, dark place for 3 weeks.
 Filter as described above and store at room temperature for 1 month or more.
 Serve in cordial glasses with a few fresh raspberries.

 The hint of rosemary gives this infusion a sweet Earthiness.
-Pairing with these hearty cheeses balance the sweetness of the liquor.
+Pairing with these hearty cheeses balances the sweetness of the liquor.

-Wash cherries, fill jar with fruit leaving 1/8 inch head space.
+Wash cherries, fill the jar with fruit leaving 1/8 inch headspace.
 Pour liquor to cover and add 1-4 tablespoons sugar (to your taste) for every cup of liquor.
 Cover and let steep in direct sunlight for 1 week.
 Place in a dark cool spot and steep for three months.

 The skies the limit with infusions.
-Use you imagination and favorite flavors to create your own special blend of Drunken Infused Liquor.
+Use your imagination and favorite flavors to create your own special blend of Drunken Infused Liquor.